mintproject/dame_cli/docs/index.md

 Given a model identifier (e.g., TopoFlow for the Awash region: `topoflow36_2.1.0_Awash`), DAME downloads the model container and its execution environment, and fetches the datasets needed (e.g., soil data, elevation data, etc).
 Then users can run the model with different input scenarios.

-DAME works in Linux and OSX.
+DAME works in Linux and OSX (currently being tested on Windows).
 It is installed through a simple pip command.

 ## Requirements